TomSwb/bitminded.github.io/services/PRICING-STRATEGY.md

 **After Tax (~25%):**
 - CHF 4,850 × 0.75 = CHF 3,638/month = CHF 43,650/year

-**Verdict:** Sustainable for one person in Vaud, especially with commissions and guidance services.
+**Verdict:** Sustainable for one person in Vaud, especially with commissions and tech support services.

 ---